MacMannes/stackmob-docs/modules/s3/docs.md

 Next, you will grant the user Permission to read and write to your Amazon S3 bucket.

-This video walksthrough creating a user and granting them full access to Amazon S3.
+This video walks through creating a user and granting them full access to Amazon S3.

 <p>
 <iframe src="http://player.vimeo.com/video/69504620" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>